bookschool/org/div/notes/Life Science/02 Introduction to Cells/02 Introduction to Cells.md

   </figure>

 2. Most cells are too small to be seen without a microscope.
 What does cell size have to do with moving materials into and out of a cell?
-Suppose the diagrams at in Figure 26 represent two cells.
+Suppose the diagrams in Figure 26 represent two cells.
 One cell is three times the width of the other cell.
 Think about how this difference could affect processes in the cells.
 a) Cytoplasm streams within a cell, moving materials some- what as ocean currents